omglolpower/OpenGL-project/README.md

 # shaders folder shoud be in C:\\dev
 # Dependencies folder should be in solution directory

-you move a big circlea and "eat" small ones.
+Move a bleaking circle inside 1280x720 window using arrow keys.
+Boundaries are borders of the window. circles change the color gradually.

-circles change the color gradually.
+upd1: now it's a game Eat Circles.
+You move a big circle and "eat" small ones.